SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture12_Query_Execution_1.md

    > continuously pulls that child operator until it yields `None`.

-3. One drawback of the iterator model is that it only handles 1 tuple in a function call.
+3. One drawback of the iterator model is that it only handles 1 tuple in a function call `next()`.

-4. Materialization model is suitable for OLTP since it won't access too many tuples at once, and we have fewer function calls compared to the iterator model.
+4. Materialization model is suitable for OLTP since in OLTP, we won't access too many tuples at once, and we have fewer function calls compared to the iterator model.

    And I think this model makes a lot of sense for in-memory databases, like VoltDB.
 When things are in memory, the cost of the virtual functions calls